Organize training runs with MLflow experiments

 mlflow.set_experiment()

 with the experiment path.
-The experiment path appears at the top of the experiment page.
-See Logging example notebook for details and an example notebook.
+To display the experiment path, click the information icon to the right of the experiment name.
+See Log runs to an experiment for details and an example notebook.

 Create notebook experiment